TremeschinArchive/ModularMusicVisualizer/README.md

 Currently most of MMV functionality is exposed under the `example_basic.py` file, definitely read the whole file for a usage guide, there's a lot of variables right at the top for quick changing stuff, modes (Piano Roll, Music), enabling and disabling effects, etc.

-I include a few free assets under the `mmv/assets/free_assets` folder, you can use them at your disposal, they were generated with my other project called [PyGradienter](https://github.com/Tremeschin/pygradienter) that I'm merging the two here in MMV :)
+I include a few free assets under the `mmv/assets/free_assets` folder, you can use them at your disposal, others are generated on the go, see running script of MMV for more details.

-(Not stable, advanced users) There's also the example of calling pygradienter from a MMV script.

 <hr>